PHP API Reference

 Merql\Snapshot\Snapshotter captures database state.
 Unlike the facade, it gives you full control over filters and does not auto-persist.

-The driver is auto-detected from the PDO connection if not provided.
+The driver is auto-detected from the connection identity if not provided.
+Pass an

 capture(string $name, array $tables = [], array $filters = []): Snapshot